kokokino/html_vanilla_js_skeleton/readme.md

 npm install --global http-server
 ```

-Lastly, dive inside your project and run the following command to launch the webserver
+Lastly, dive inside your project and run the following command to launch the webserver:
 ```console
 http-server -c-1 -p 8000
 ```